-All essays are to be at least three pages, typed and double spaced with 1 inch margins.
+All essays are to be within the required page length, typed and double spaced with 1 inch margins, with name and date at the top.
 Essays should focus on a single idea or issue, clearly stating your position at the beginning and then using evidence and reasoning to support your position.
 You are welcome to use your own life experience, current events, historical examples, or examples from fiction.
-Please attach your essay to an email and send it to email@example.com by the due date.
+Please attach your essay to an email and send it to firstname.lastname@example.org by the due date.
 I will also accept printed copies by hand or in my box at BCC.
 Check the syllabus and schedule for due dates.

 First Response Essay Topics